 Over a decade, the e-commerce industry has beheld dynamic growth.
 According to the recent survey by the US Census Bureau, e-commerce market share, as a percentage of all retail sales, has increased by almost 6%(approx. $5 trillion) in annual turnover.

-We can say that in the age of the Internet, the e-commerce industry is the brightest star!
-This doesn’t mean all the e-commerce businesses are making huge profits.
-As the industry that grows faster faces more challenges to attain success.
-Developing the business in the e-commerce is hard today.
+We can say that in the age of the Internet, the eCommerce industry is the brightest star!
+However, this doesn’t mean all the e-commerce businesses are making huge profits as the industry that grows faster faces more challenges to attain success.
+Developing a company in e-commerce is hard today.
 You need to take care of everything from the beginning to earn long-term profits.

-Here are the top 8 issues, which is plaguing the eCommerce sector severely:
+Here are the top 8 issues which are plaguing the eCommerce sector severely:

 The Trending Artificial Intelligence –

 In today’s modern business world, everyone is talking about Artificial Intelligence.
-As it works for hand in hand to provide personalized services, helping firms to build a better relationship with their customers.
+It works for hand in hand to provide personalized services, helping firms build a better relationship with their customers.

 For example, ASOS is a famous online shopping store offering customers to try clothes, shoes, accessories, etc., by using “selfie-mode” on their mobile.
-This is called “inventive shopping”.
-Moreover, there is one tab known as “add items”, wherein you can add clothes, which you might have saw people wearing it in malls or streets.
-This advance shopping provides endless opportunities for customers.
+This is called “inventive shopping.”
+Moreover, there is one tab known as “add items,” wherein you can add clothes, which you might have seen people wearing in malls or streets.
+This advanced shopping provides endless opportunities for customers.

 This eventually becomes challenging for other e-commerce online portals to stay ahead of the competitors like Amazon or John Lewis.

 This is not a new challenge for any online retailer as an e-commerce business.
 You ideally work for your customers.
 However, this year, customers have a new set of expectations as Amazon is providing a one-day delivery service.